coljac/twilight-notifier/README.md

 ## System tray

-An experimental system tray icon is included.
+An system tray icon application is included as `systray.py`.
 It uses the python `pystray` module.
-Configure the script as below and try it out.
+Configure the script as below.
+It is cross-platform and has been tested on Linux and Windows.

 ## i3blocks